Rochester Knighthawks (1995–2019)

-The Rochester Knighthawks (also known as the K-Hawks) were a professional box lacrosse team in the National Lacrosse League.
+The original Rochester Knighthawks (also known as the K-Hawks) were a professional box lacrosse team in the National Lacrosse League.
 They played in Rochester, New York at the Blue Cross Arena at the War Memorial.
 The Knighthawks were previously members of the Major Indoor Lacrosse League from 1995 to 1997.
 They were members of the NLL since the league's inaugural 1998 season.

 The Knighthawks reached the playoffs in each of their first 13 seasons, from 1995 to 2007.
 This is a league record going back to the league's original creation, the Eagle Pro Box Lacrosse League.
 The previous record was 11 straight years, held by the Philadelphia Wings.
 They were also the first NLL team to win three consecutive championships (2012–14).

-The new Knighthawks are owned by Pegula Sports and Entertainment who purchased the intellectual property of the team from former owner Curt Styres who moved the previous version of the team to Halifax, Nova Scotia as the Halifax Thunderbirds at the end of the 2018-2019 season.
-As an expansion team they are not a continuation of the previous Knighthawks.
+The new Knighthawks are owned by the Seneca Nation of New York, via their subsidiary Seneca Holdings, LLC.
+They took over in 2025 from previous owner Terry Pegula, who had purchased the intellectual property of the original Knighthawks in 2019 from former owner Curt Styres who moved the previous version of the team to Halifax, Nova Scotia as the Halifax Thunderbirds at the end of the 2018–2019 season.
+As an expansion team they are not a continuation of the original Knighthawks.
 All records and championships were transferred to Halifax.

 History

 The Rochester Knighthawks found success throughout their history despite playing in a small market.

 In their inaugural season they finished 3rd during the regular season and dispatched the Boston Blazers in the playoff semifinals to get to the finals as an expansion team.
 As they would do three times later on, they found themselves coming up just short in the championship game, falling in overtime to the Philadelphia Wings.

 Just two seasons later, the Knighthawks would find their way to the top of the MILL heap, claiming the final North American Cup before the merger with the National Lacrosse League prior to the 1998 season.
 It would be ten years before the Knighthawks claimed their second title.
-They beat the Arizona Sting in the 2007 Championship by a score of 13-11.
-In 2012, the Knighthawks defeated the Edmonton Rush for the Championship by a score of 9-6.
-In 2013, the Knighthawks became the first team in the league to clinch back-to-back championship titles since the Toronto Rock in 2002 and 2003 by defeating the Washington Stealth 11-10.
+They beat the Arizona Sting in the 2007 Championship by a score of 13–11.
+In 2012, the Knighthawks defeated the Edmonton Rush for the Championship by a score of 9–6.
+In 2013, the Knighthawks became the first team in the league to clinch back-to-back championship titles since the Toronto Rock in 2002 and 2003 by defeating the Washington Stealth 11–10.
 In 2014, the Knighthawks set a new league record by winning their third straight championship title.